Trilateral Commission - Definition

-The Trilateral Commission is an organisation of a total of 325 non-government non-partisan private citizens from North America, the E.U., and Japan.
-This organisation seeks to imbibe greater cooperation between the European Union, the United States and Japan.
-The Trilateral Commission is seen in public eyes as a branch of the Council of foreign affairs.
+The Trilateral Commission is an organization of a total of 325 non-government, non-partisan private citizens from North America, the E.U., and Japan.
+This organization seeks to foster greater cooperation between the European Union, the United States and Japan.
+The Trilateral Commission is seen in public eyes as a branch of the Council of Foreign Affairs.

 A Little More on What is the Trilateral Commission

-The Trilateral consists of leaders from world governments, businesses and other entities, and is geared towards fostering cooperation between the involved nations.
-Founded in 1973 by David Rockefeller as an institution for three actual nations, this organisation has grown to include members from other nations in the world.
+Founded in 1973 by David Rockefeller as an institution begain with memebrs from the nations.
 A number of the members of this commission were former U.S. Presidents and other political power holders.
-However, they were only present in this organisation before gaining their political powers.

 Leadership in this union is held by three chairs: the chairs of Europe, the Asian-Pacific Chairs, and the North American Region.
-Each seat of power has a controlling board of executives as well as deputies, and the members of this committee meets several times each year at rotating locations to discuss platforms and other strategies.
-Washington, D.C. in North America, Paris in E.U., and Tokyo in Japan are the regional headquarters for the commission.
+Each seat of power has a controlling board of executives as well as deputies.

 Trilateral Commission Members by Region

 The Trilateral Commission started adding economically smaller but growing countries into its structure in 2001.
 Mexico was the first nation other the initial three to get a number of members into the commission.
 Here is a list of the other nations which were admitted into the organisation as time went on: